EGO Zero Turn Riding Mower Line Adds A 52-Inch Option

 There’s another set of LEDs on the rear that blink when you’re in Reverse to get the attention of anyone who might walk across your path.

 Moving around to the driver’s right, you’ll find the manual deck height adjustment bar.
 It adjusts the 42-inch steel deck between 1-1/2 and 4-1/2 inches with 10 levels.

 Those levels end up being at 1/3-inch increments.
 It’s a little odd and but isn’t a big deal once you find the height you want to stick with.

 It’s a similar story for the 52-inch model.
 Aside from the width difference, it’s also a fabricated deck instead of stamped.

 Device Storage and Charging

-The EGO Z6 Zero Turn Lawn Mower gives you a handy storage area with a magnetic closure and interior USB charging.
+The EGO battery-powered zero turn riding mower gives you a handy storage area with a magnetic closure and interior USB charging.
 It’s big enough to store your phone, wallet, and keys if you like.